osrf-migration/cloudsim-wiki/Running_widgets.md

 #### Server URLs

 Cloudsim-widgets needs to know where the auth server and the portal servers are located.
-To use the previously launched servers, the `.env` file will look like
+To use the previously locally launched servers, the `.env` file will look like this:
-this:

     CLOUDSIM_AUTH_URL=http://localhost:4001
     CLOUDSIM_PORTAL_URL=http://localhost:4002